BetterMuSeek

 Nylon Strings

-Nylon strings are popular on classical and flamenco guitars.
+Nylon strings are popular in classical and flamenco guitars.
 They produce a warm and mellow tone with a smooth and rounded sound.
 They are known for their ability to create expressive and nuanced dynamics.
 Nylon strings are gentle on the fingers, making them ideal for fingerstyle playing.

 Steel Strings